The Ultimate 2025 Havasu Falls Hike Trail Guide - Backpacking Trail Details, Camping, Permits, Weather, Photography, and More

 Animals at the Campground: There are definitely some small critters like mice and squirrels that run around, so always keep your food zipped up and locked away at all times.
 Never leave your food out and unattended.
 These animals will go to all lengths to get to your food, including chewing through backpacks and tents.
 There are special rodent-proof containers at the campground where you can store your food.

-Above is a picture of what our Campground area looked like at the Havasupai Falls Campground.
+Above is a picture of what our campsite area looked like at the Havasupai Falls Campground.
 We set up camp on the opposite side of Havasu Creek and further down from the entrance of the campground (there are plenty of little foot bridges that cross over the creek), and although not right by the water, we were still very close to it, and we were pretty close to a bathroom as well.

-8) Additional Ways to Enjoy Havasuapi Falls
+8) Additional Ways to Enjoy HavasuPAi Falls

 If backpacking and camping aren’t your style, there are additional ways to enjoy the Havasu Falls Trail that take out a bit of the hiking and “roughing it” aspects.